top of page

 Every month we review a set of policies to ensure that they are relevant and up to date according to regulations.
 You are invited to provide feedback on our policy of the month below (send your feedback to westhoxton@happydayskindy.com):

-The below policies are in the process of being reviewed and updated for 2024.
+The below policies are in the process of being reviewed and updated for 2025.
 Members of our parent committee and extended families are encouraged to access and review our policies and provide feedback.
+Policies are also available on OWNA.

 What we've been Up To